Open Standards for Verifiable AI Agent Identity

 No existing standard addresses this

-Current identity standards were designed for humans, not autonomous agents.
-APIS fills this gap.
+Current identity standards were designed for humans and services, not autonomous delegated agents.
+APIS v2.0 fills this gap.

 Built for the Ecosystem